mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The creator of an MLS group creates the group's first epoch unilaterally, with no protocol interactions.
-Thereafter, the members of the group advance their shared cryptographic state from one epoch to another by exchanging MLS messages:
+Thereafter, the members of the group advance their shared cryptographic state from one epoch to another by exchanging MLS messages.

 * A _KeyPackage_ object describes a client's capabilities and provides keys that can be used to add the client to a group.